Gekkio/mooneye-gb/docs/accuracy.markdown

 The GPU is probably able to access the OAM memory while an OAM DMA is active, so OAM DMA cannot be always emulated using a single big memory copy operation.

+### What happens if another OAM DMA is requested while one is already active?

+### What are supported source addresses for OAM DMA?
+Some sources claim that 0xE0-0xF1 are supported.

+### What happens if you try to do OAM DMA with an unsupported source address?

 ### Do joypad interrupts depend on the select bits P14-P15, or do we get an interrupt whenever any key is pressed regardless of select bit state?

 ### Some instructions take more cycles than just the memory accesses.
 At which point in the instruction execution do these extra cycles occur?